-ALC are exposed to a number of financial risks These are effectively managed with our increased knowledge base of the machinations of the contract
+ALC are exposed to a number of financial risks.
+These are effectively managed with our increased knowledge base of the machinations of the contract

-- Demand the MOD requesting less equipment than anticipated at the contract award.
-This risk is mitigated by a minimum "take or pay level" to reduce exposure. - Demand volatility the locations and numbers of transactions required to deliver the service may exceed that assumed at the contract award.
-The Contract rules on minimum hire periods provide some mitigation to this risk. - Pricing risk this is the assumption made to calculate the amount of labour and materials required to deliver the service.
+Demand - the MOD requesting less equipment than anticipated at the contract award.
+This risk is mitigated by a minimum "take or pay level" to reduce exposure.

+- Demand volatility the locations and numbers of transactions required to deliver the service may exceed that assumed at the contract award.
+The Contract rules on minimum hire periods provide some mitigation to this risk as does pragmatic management of equipment movement by ALC's operations team. - Pricing risk this is the assumption made to calculate the amount of labour and materials required to deliver the service.
 Pricing was based on previous parent company experience of operating in this field and continues to be proved accurate. - Foreign exchange risk is kept under review by the Board with a view that hedge contracts are to be applied where considered appropriate.
-Whilst most of ALC's costs are in GBP, the significant strengthening of the Euro against the GBP has the potential to put cost pressure on some future fleet replacements and the impact of this is being kept under review.
-During 2009 ALC was protected from the fall in the value of the Pound by Euro forward contracts it had entered into in 2008 to fix the price of buying 65 cranes priced in Euro.
-The significant ERRP contracts entered into during 2009 were denominated in GPB. - Credit Crunch other than interest rate risk (see below), ALC is largely unaffected by the impact of the credit crunch directly, but there is a risk that it will be impacted indirectly by a subcontractor or supplier failing, although fortunately this situation has not materialized during 2009 Management are continuing to keep the situation under close scrutiny
+Whilst most of ALC's costs are in GBP, the significant strengthening of the Euro against the GBP had the potential to put cost pressure on some future fleet replacements and the impact of this has been kept under review.
+The ERRP contracts delivered during 2010 were all denominated in GBP and all open contracts are denominated in GBP. - Credit Crunch other than interest rate risk (see below), ALC is largely unaffected by the impact of the credit crunch directly, but there is a risk that it will be impacted indirectly by a subcontractor or supplier failing, although fortunately this situation has not materialized during 2010 Management are continuing to keep the situation under close scrutiny and in 2010 have worked closely with a small number of suppliers to support them with phased payment plans to ease their cashflow requirements - Government Budgetary pressures resulting in MOD's Private Finance Unit (PFU) wishing to explore the possibility of renegotiating some of the Authority's PFI contracts